 43 Percent of young ecstasy users are dependent.

 Additionally, some Ecstasy users report continued abuse of the drug despite physical or psychological harm.
-Heavy users experience symptoms — such as withdrawal, fatigue, loss of appetite, depression and concentration issues — that are common among people with substance use disorders.
+Heavy users experienced symptoms common among substance use disorders such as withdrawal, fatigue, loss of appetite, depression and concentration issues.
 MDMA is also frequently used in combination with other substances, and repeated use can contribute to a larger substance use disorder.